 Skip to Content

 When planning our DIY Greenhouse, I knew I’d want a fun chandelier to hang inside.
-As luck would have it, I found a great brass chandelier, that was begging to be re-purposed, at a Thrift Store.
-Since it was only $10 and I had some saved crystals, It was easy to transform into a DIY Solar Light Fixture.
+As luck would have it, I found a cheap vintage brass chandelier begging to be repurposed at a Thrift Store.
+Since it was only $10 and I had saved some vintage chandelier crystals, it was easy to transform into a DIY Solar Light Fixture.

-How to Repurpose A Chandelier with Dollar Tree Solar Lights for Greenhouse
+How to Repurpose A Vintage Chandelier with Dollar Tree Solar Lights for Greenhouse

 If you can find a way to hang the light fixture, you will be able to spray paint the entire piece without moving it to a different position.

-Lay out all the removable parts and give them a light coat of paint.
-Chalk paint will dry quickly, allowing your to flip the pieces for another coat on the back side.
+Next, lay out all the removable parts and give them a light coat of paint.
+Chalk paint will dry quickly, allowing you to flip the pieces for another coat on the backside.

-This is an optional step that you may want to include to add some elegance to the chandelier.
-It will depend of the style of solar chandelier you desire.
+You may want to include this optional step to add some elegance to the chandelier.
+It will depend on the style of solar chandelier you desire.

 Use Hammer and nail to punch hole in metal

-Once the paint is completely dry, you can begin to add crystals to your chandelier.
-Since the thrift store light fixture didn’t include crystals, it was necessary to punch a hole into the rim.
-Now use a large nail, hammer and a block of wood to protect your surface.
-Because the metal on this fixture is fairly thin, it was an easy task to punch a small hole.
+Now use a large nail, hammer, and wood block to protect your surface.
+Because the metal on this fixture is relatively thin, it was easy to punch a small hole.

 Punch Holes for crystals

-You need to punch a hole large enough for the wire to slip through easily.
+The hole should be large enough for the wire to slip through easily.

 Fortunately, I had a supply of vintage crystals that I’d been saving for just such a project.
-If you don’t have a supply of crystals, you can order replacement crystals or check with Etsy or other online vintage sales sources that offer crystals for sale.
+If you don’t have a collection of crystals, you can order replacement crystals or check with Etsy or other online vintage sales sources that offer crystals for sale.
+These are also budget-friendly options.

-You may want to search for a chandelier, with crystals already attached.
-Because these can be more expensive, you may expect to search longer to find a deal.
-If you’d like some tips for Successful Thrift Store Shopping, click here.
+You may want to search for a chandelier with crystals already attached.
+However, these can be more expensive.
+You may expect to search longer to find a deal.

 First, remove the wires and bulb holder from your chandelier.
-Begin by clipping the wires, with wire cutter’s, and then unscrew the holder from the fixture.
-Finding these crystal like solar lights for just a $1.00 each was a perfect choice.
+Start by clipping the wires with wire cutters, then unscrew the holder from the fixture.
+Finding these crystal-like solar lights for just $1.25, each was a perfect choice.

 Repurposed the Dollar Tree Solar Lights to add to Thrifted Chandelier.